jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

     end
 ```

-Finds a displayable
+Find a displayable
-name for an ISYID,
+name for an ISYID.
-pulling one out of thin air if need be.
+If need be,
+return a name that is actually a soft error
+message.
 The "forced" name is not
 necessarily unique.